 Unflatteringly, the first chapter of John asks “Can anything good come out of Nazareth?”
-Still in many respects Christianity began in Nazareth.
+Still in many respects, Christianity began in Nazareth.
 It is revered as the site of the Annunciation and the place where Jesus spent most of his childhood.
 As a young man he was expelled from the synagogue for his preaching and dragged to the Precipice, ostensibly to be cast off it, but escaped by leaping from the cliff to the Jezre’el Valley below.

-Lying at the southern edge of the Lower Galilee, today Nazareth is a large Israeli Arab city with a mixed Christian and Moslem population.
-It is home to one of the largest churches in the Middle East — the Roman Catholic Basilica of the Annunciation and several other sites associated with the life of Jesus.
+For both the devout religious and devout church-spotters, Nazareth is quite a paradise.
+This city of churches is a significant pilgrimage site and a major tourist attraction.
+It is home to one of the largest churches in the Middle East — the Roman Catholic Basilica of the Annunciation (pictured) — and several other sites associated with the life of Jesus.
 Its great importance in the New Testament makes it a major destination for Christian pilgrims.

 Two local churches are dedicated to the Annunciation each serving different denominations.
 The Greek Orthodox Church of the Annunciation — St. Gabriel is located just above Mary’s Well.
 The church is built over the spring where the archangel Gabriel is said to have appeared to Mary.
 The Catholic Basilica of the Annunciation is situated on a slope at the heart of Nazareth’s Latin Quarter and is the most iconic structure on the city’s skyline.
 Completed in 1966, the Basilica was built on the ruins of earlier Byzantine and Crusader churches.

 Adjacent to the Basilica of the Annunciation’s upper floor is the Church of St. Joseph (pictured) also referred to as Joseph’s Carpentry Shop.